quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 We performed a series of simple simulations to estimate our power to detect alleles that affect the germline mutation spectrum in biparental RILs.

 First, we simulate the $k$-mer mutation spectrum in a population of $H$ haplotypes.
 We assume that 50% of the haplotypes are under the effects of a mutator allele, which increases the mutation rate of a particular mutation type(s) by an effect size $E$.
-We simulate an $M$ mutations on each haplotype by taking $M$ draws from a Poisson distribution as follows:
+We simulate $M$ mutations on each haplotype by takingm draws from a Poisson distribution as follows:

 If we are simulating the 1-mer mutation spectrum (i.e., $k = 1$), we first define a vector of mutation probabilities:

-$$P = \left( 0.4, \ 0.1, \ 0.075, \ 0.075, \ 0.075, \ 0.275 \right)$$
+$$\mathbf{P} = \left( 0.4, \ 0.1, \ 0.075, \ 0.075, \ 0.075, \ 0.275 \right)$$

 These probabilities roughly correspond to the expected frequencies of C>T, C>A, C>G, A>T, A>C, and A>G *de novo* germline mutations in mice, respectively [@PMID:31492841].

-If we are simulating the 3-mer mutation spectrum (i.e., $k = 3$), we define a vector of mutation probabilities of length 96, and assign every 3-mer mutation type a value of $\frac{P_b}{16}$, where $P_b$ is the probability of the “base” mutation type associated with the 3-mer mutation type.
-In other words, each of the NCN>NTN 3-mer mutation types would have a mutation probability of $\frac{0.4}{16} = 0.025$.
+If we are simulating the 3-mer mutation spectrum (i.e., $k = 3$), we define a vector of mutation probabilities of length 96, and assign every 3-mer mutation type a value of $\frac{\mathbf{P}_b}{16}$, where $\mathbf{P}_b$ is the probability of the “base” mutation type associated with the 3-mer mutation type.
+In other words, each of the NCN>NTN 3-mer mutation types would be assigned a mutation probability of $\frac{0.4}{16} = 0.025$.

-To simulate the mutation spectrum on each wild-type haplotype, we define a vector of lambda values by scaling the mutation probabilities by the number of mutations we wish to simulate: $$\lambda = P \times M$$
+To simulate the mutation spectrum on each wild-type haplotype, we define a vector of lambda values by scaling the mutation probabilities by the number of mutations we wish to simulate:

+$$\lambda = \mathbf{P} \times M$$

 and take a Poisson draw from this vector of lambda values.

 To simulate the mutation spectrum on each mutator haplotype, we multiply the mutation probability of a particular mutation type (or multiple mutation types) by the mutator effect size $E$.
 When $k = 1$, we only augment the effect size of one mutation type at a time, but when $k = 3$, we augment a fraction (25%, 50%, or 100%) of the 3-mer mutation types associated with a single “base” mutation type.
-Then, we define the vector of lambda values by scaling the mutation probabilities by $M$, and take a Poisson draw from that vector on each haplotype.
+Then, we define the vector of lambda values by scaling the mutation probabilities by $M$ and take a Poisson draw from that vector on each haplotype.

 After generating “mutator” and “wild-type” haplotypes, we randomly shuffle the simulated haplotypes $N = 10,000$ times and compute the cosine distance between wild-type and mutator haplotypes each time.
-If fewer than 5% of the $N$ permutations produce a cosine distance greater than or equal to the cosine distance between the "true" wild-type and mutator haplotypes, we say that the approach succesfully identified the mutator allele.
-For every combination of simulation parameters ($H$, $M$, $E$, and so on) I perform 100 trials and record the number of trials in which we successfully identift the mutator allele.
+If fewer than 5% of the $N$ permutations produces a cosine distance greater than or equal to the cosine distance between the "true" wild-type and mutator haplotypes, we say that the approach succesfully identified the mutator allele.
+For every combination of simulation parameters ($H$, $M$, $E$, and so on) we perform 100 trials and record the number of trials in which we successfully identify the mutator allele.

 ## Results